What benefit do I get from using MyWay Diabetes?

 Depending on the nature of the problem, there are three possible routes we will guide you down:

-Technical issues: If your data is not updating, is inaccurate or there are problems with the website, then email@example.com will be able to resolve these issues.
+Technical issues: If your data is not updating, is inaccurate or there are problems with the website, then email us at firstname.lastname@example.org and we will be able to resolve these issues.

 Healthcare questions: If you have a question about your clinical information, then you should contact your usual health care professional.